slitayem/slitayem.github.io/_posts/2020-08-04-churn-prediction.md

 - extract insights helping to identify churn indicators
 - and then build a Machine Learning model helping to identify potential churning customers.

-The data analysis, feature engineering and model building was implemented using Apache Spark.
+The data analysis, feature engineering and model building was implemented using `PySpark`.
 This can be found [here](https://github.com/slitayem/sparkify_dsnd).

 > The value of having a predictive model for customer attrition is mainly in identifying customer churn risk where we don't already know that a risk exists.